shuchu/shuchu.github.io/index.md

 The Data Science team of NEC Labs is hiring [Full-time Researchers](docs/data_science_FTE_job_description_2018.pdf) and [2018 Summer Interns](docs/data_science_Intern_job_description_2018.pdf).
 Please click the positions for more details.

 For myself, I have following research problems.
 If you are interested in, let me know.
 Although I am not a famous reseacher, the problems are very interesting.
 1. Nonlinear feature selection over real-time sensors data.
 The dataset is big and time series.
 It has around 2k sensors (or features).
-The goal is to optimize an objective function while select important features.
+The goal is to optimize an objective function and select important features accordingly.
-Kernel method is applied here.
+Kernel machine is applied here.
 2. (Graph) Pattern mining over large volume time series data.
-This is a graph mining project which has following two goals: a) frequent pattern mining; b) anomaly detection.
+This is a graph mining project with following two goals: a) frequent pattern mining; b) anomaly detection.

 ### [](#header-3) Manuscipts in Progress:
 [Nonparametric Redundant Features Removal for Unsupervised Feature Selection: An Empirical Study based on Sparse Feature Graph](papers/2017_sfg_fs.pdf)